 Now one response to this line of argument is to claim that societies are free associations.
-If a people come together and constitute themselves as a people, as a demos, then that is their right and democratic principles would then only apply within that society or free association, not outside.
-This response is vulnerable to a basic objection, which is known as the boundary problem in democratic theory.
-Namely, the idea of a society or demos as a free association already assumes a distinction or a boundary between those that have a vote in constituting that association and those who don't.
-The problem is how is that boundary, between us and them, friend and enemy, in Schmidtian terms, to be justified in democratic terms?
+And so if a people come together and constitute themselves as a people, as a demos, then that is their right, and democratic principles would then apply only within that society or free association, not outside.
+But this response, I think, is vulnerable to a basic objection, which is known as the boundary problem in democratic theory.
+Namely, the idea of a society or demos as a free association already assumes a distinction or a boundary between those who are going to have a vote in constituting that association and those who don't.
+And the problem is, how is that boundary, between us and them, friend and enemy, in Schmittian terms, to be justified in democratic terms?

-Perhaps if a group of people lives on a desert island cut off from all outsiders, then yes you can argue that those people can constitute themselves as a demos.
-But in the real world there are always outsiders out there who will be affected by the power of a democratic free association and as such might want to be included in the discussion from the start.
+Perhaps if a group of people lives on a desert island cut off from all outsiders, then yes, you could argue that those people can constitute themselves as a demos.
+But in the real world, there are always outsiders out there who will be affected by the power of a democratic free association, and as such might want to be included in the discussion from the start.
 So how to justify their exclusion from the process right up front?
-In practice we do so on grounds of ethnicity, language, or just historical accident.
+In practice, we do so on grounds of ethnicity, language, or just historical accident.
 But none of these criteria provide a democratic justification for the boundary.
 Indeed, quite the contrary, these are anti or nondemocratic bases for the constitution of our demos.

-In short, I would argue that the only way to constitute a demos that is consistent with democratic theory, at least in today's world, is to do so globally, where everyone on the planet has a say in how the world will be carved up and organized, and then if people want to go their separate ways, that's fine, but everybody has a say in that process at the start.
+In short, I would argue that the only way to constitute a demos that is consistent with democratic theory, at least in today's world, is to do so globally, where everybody on the planet has a say in how the world will be carved up and organized, and then, if people want to go their separate ways, that's fine, but everybody gets to have a say in that process at the start.

 In sum, taking these liberal and democratic principles together, it seems to me that there is a fundamental contradiction between the principles that we hold dear at the domestic level and the principles of the territorial sovereign state.
-Put another way, if we were designing the organization of the world today from scratch, and assuming that a cosmopolitan peace had already been achieved, we would never, as liberal democrats, proceed to delegate sovereignty and especially the right to kill to 190 separate units.
+Putting it another way, if we were designing the organization of the world today from scratch, and assuming that a cosmopolitan peace had already been achieved, we would never, as liberal democrats, proceed to delegate sovereignty, and especially the right to kill, to 190 separate units.
 It just doesn't make any sense.
-So the only reason we have such a system today, is because of history, which is not from a liberal democratic standpoint a sufficient justification.
+So the only reason that we have such a system today is because of history, which is not, from a liberal democratic standpoint, a sufficient justification.